lepture/authlib/docs/index.rst

 Server Guide
 ------------

-This part of the documentation contains information on the server parts.
+This part of the documentation contains information on the server parts for frameworks.

 .. toctree::
     :maxdepth: 2